awslabs/aws-groundstation-eos-pipeline/README.md

 **Optional** If you already have this archive saved locally or in an S3 bucket then upload it to ${S3_BUCKET}/software/IPOPP/DRL-IPOPP_4.0.tar.gz If you do not have access to the archive then follow these installation instructions.

 **Note:** NASA DRL requires you to use a system with the same IP address to download and run the DRL-IPOPP_4.0.tar.gz download script.
 If you restart your EC2 instance before completing the download and it acquires a new Public IP address then it will be necessary to download and run a fresh script.
 The script must also be run to completion within 24 hours after it was downloaded, or it will be necessary to download and run a fresh script.

+Execute these commands as the centos user on the processor EC2 instance after logging in with SSH or PuTTY.

 1. Open Firefox and navigate to https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=304&type=software
 2. Login using your credentials.